Solution of Least Squares Problems with Randomized Preconditioned Normal Equations: Introduction

 \subsection{Existing Work}

-Most existing work on preconditioned normal equations appears to focus on preconditioners for accelerating the convergence of iterative methods, and for improving the solution accuracy with iterative refinement.
+Most existing work on preconditioned normal equations appears to focus on algorithms rather than conditioning, and in particular on preconditioners for accelerating the convergence of iterative methods, and improving their numerical stability via iterative refinement.

 A number of papers investigate the solution of nonsingular nonsymmetric systems $\ma\vx=\vb$ by solving instead the associated normal equations $\ma^T\ma\vx=\ma^T\vb$ via preconditioned iterative methods, such as CGNE \cite[Section 11.3.9.]{GovL13}, \cite{PT2024}.
 Wathen \cite{Wathen2022} gives several examples for the matrix squaring problem: if $\mP$ is a good preconditioner for $\ma$, then $\mP^T\mP$ is not necessarily a good preconditioner for~$\ma^T\ma$.
+In \cite{Wathen2025} Wathen pursues an approach similar to the half preconditioned normal equations, by considering nonsymmetric linear systems $\mb^T\ma=\mb^T\vb$ that are equivalent to the normal equations, where the columns of $\mb$ represent a basis for the column space of $\ma$.

-Epperly, Greenbaum and Nakatsukasa \cite{EGN2025} investigate preconditioned LSQR combined with iterative refinement.
+Epperly, Greenbaum and Nakatsukasa \cite{Epperly2024,EGN2025} investigate preconditioned LSQR combined with iterative refinement.
 Lazzarino, Nakatsukasa and Zerbinati \cite{LNZ2025} consider systems arising from PDE discretizations, and preconditioned Krylov space methods like CGNE and LSQR.
 Scott and Tum{\r a} \cite{ScottTuma2025} consider LSQR preconditioned with incomplete Cholesky factors computed in lower precision.

 Carson and Dau{\u z}ickait{\.e} \cite{carson2025} consider the solution of full column-rank least squares problems via iterative refinement of the semi-normal equations $\mr^T\mr\vx=\ma^T\vb$, where the residual is computed in higher precision than the working accuracy, and observe that the semi-normal equations are not sensitive to the size of the least squares residual \cite[Section 8]{carson2025}.